 There’s a bit of good news in the fact that Toyota’s £750-a-month lease also includes fuel.
 That seems expensive, but when you knock off the £200 or so Toyota reckons users might typically spend at the hydrogen pump, the £500 left over isn’t so savage compared to rates for similarly specified executive cars.
 If you want to drive on batteries, it’s about the same cost per month as the Tesla Model S.

-The Benefit-in-Kind tax rate for company-car drivers is low at 9%, and with zero tailpipe emissions, the Mirai will be exempt from the London Congestion Charge until 2025.
+The Benefit-in-Kind tax rate for company-car drivers is 0% for the 2020/21 financial year, and with zero tailpipe emissions, the Mirai will be exempt from the London Congestion Charge until 2025.
 Even so, the purchase cost, fuel costs that are high compared to battery electric vehicles, and with depreciation that's unpredictable at best makes for an expensive ownership proposition.

 Toyota Mirai insurance group

 The Toyota Mirai hasn’t been given an insurance-group rating, so you’ll need to discuss the cost of cover with your broker.

 The Toyota standard warranty of five years or 100,000 miles applies to the Mirai, and you can bump up the battery warranty a year at a time after that to a maximum of 10 years – if you keep the service record up to date.